Overview of Inherited IRA

 The first option is to simply take a lump-sum and be taxed on the full distribution.
 There is no 10% early withdrawal penalty (regardless of your age or the deceased owner), but you are taxed on the amount distributed if it is a Traditional IRA.
 You’re also giving up the tax-deferred (Traditional) or tax-free (Roth) benefits of the account.
 Don’t take this option.
 It’s the worst tax and financial option available to you.

-2. Life Expectancy Method – Stretch IRA
+2. 10 Year or Life Expectancy Method – Stretch IRA

 *Important update to this method under the SECURE Act signed into law in 2019.
 Those who have already inherited an IRA in 2019 or earlier can still operate as usual.
 Everyone else who looked forward to one will have to take solace in the fact that they at least have 10 years of “stretching” to continue investing the funds in a tax-free (Roth) or tax-deferred (Traditional) manner.
 And, under the new rule, there is no RMD rule in effect each year.
 Instead, the total amount must be distributed at the end of 10 years.
 This makes things a little easier with self-directed assets and also helps any IRA owner – 10 years is still a good amount of time – get a little bit of additional tax-deferred (Traditional) or tax-free (Roth) growth.